Damage jackals ripping right through you

 1. Mangler 2.
 Love Your Disease 3.
 Heads 4.
 Culinary Chaos 5.
 Bean Bag Arse 6.
 Look Back In Anger 7.
 Out Of 8.
 Shutter Bug 9.
 Cool Cats 10.
 Bug 'er Off 11.
 Bowel Growl

 Mass Confusion's Confusion Intrusion is an album of the kind that you don't encounter often these days, and not only because of the scarce availability of it.
-Featuring a strong essence of slightly unconventional thrash with occasional touches of punk and hardcore (as in the original eighties vein), this one has more than a typical share of wild attitude to spare.
+Featuring a strong essence of slightly unconventional thrash with occasional touches of punk and hardcore (as in the original 1980s vein), this one has more than a typical share of wild attitude to spare.
 The quality of the whole is two-fold at best - most of the less frenetic pieces are nothing special while the fastest tracks are downright comparable to Nuclear Assault's unmistakable frenzy, complete with a howling voice much like John Connelly's.
 Although it is fairly entertaining at times, most of Mass Confusion's music tends to end up sounding rather lightweight and disposable with no long-lasting charm.
 This is not necessarily a bad pick for those who spontaneously happen to stumble upon it, just far from mandatory by any means.

 MASTER - Talk Of The Devil